 How do you measure the waterproofness of a hiking jacket?

 At Decathlon we've successively applied two standards to determine waterproof ratings:

-The average pressure of rainfall is between 1,000 and 2,000 Schmerber.
-A garment is therefore deemed waterproof if it can withstand the pressure of a 1.3 m (i.e. 1300 mm) high column of water in accordance with the ISO 811 standard).
-But bear in mind that a jacket made of a fabric with a waterproof rating of 2000mm Schmerber will indeed protect you from the rain, but maybe not from a long downpour or thunderstorm.
+Average rain pressure is between 1,000 and 2,000 Schmerber.
+A garment that withstands the pressure of a 1.3 metre water column (i.e. 1,300 mm) is therefore considered waterproof (in accordance with ISO standard 811).
+But be warned that a jacket made from waterproof fabric up to 2,000 mm Schmerber may protect you from the rain, but it may not protect you from a prolonged downpour or thunderstorm.
 Indeed, the higher the Schmerber number, the more the material is waterproof.

+How do you measure the waterproofness of a hiking jacket?